SimonCropp/GraphQL.EntityFramework/README.md

 ##### Case Sensitivity

-All string comparisons are, by default, done using [StringComparison.OrdinalIgnoreCase](https://msdn.microsoft.com/en-us/library/system.stringcomparison.aspx).
-A different StringComparison can be used via the `case` attribute.
+All string comparisons are, by default, done using no [StringComparison](https://msdn.microsoft.com/en-us/library/system.stringcomparison.aspx).
+A custom StringComparison can be used via the `case` attribute.

 ```
 {